 ChiTEXT was built upon the REACH INTERACTIVETM platform and leveraged the SMS short code 311-311, two-way interactive informational and service requests, and branded, custom messaging templates.
 The platform was deployed in partnership with Motorola Solutions and combined a standards-based Open 311 to Connected Bits and integrated open data sets.
 This allowed citizens to easily submit SMS text messaging service requests to the City.
 ChiTEXT also queries information such as locations of towed vehicles, office information, and police and city council districts.
 ChiTEXT offers service requests including, but not limited to, potholes, graffiti, street repairs, building violations and restaurant complaints.
 Each request responses to 3-5 “flex questions” and a picture message to create complete Open311 service requests.

-- Deployed ChiTEXT in 2009 in partnership with Motorola Solutions
+- First deployed ChiTEXT in 2009 in partnership with Motorola Solutions

 - Service request status text updates delivered by CSR and Salesforce